Bulldogs’ back Josh Mazyck uses versatility as biggest weapon - Port Arthur News

 In the Bulldogs’ first game of the season against Lufkin, Mazyck struggled to find daylight on the ground and defenders knifed into the backfield.
 He ended the game with 20 yards on 13 carries.

 He wouldn’t finish the game without making an impact.
-Late in the game, lined up in the slot position, Mazyck got behind the defense for a huge play and finished the game with three catches for 77 yards.
+Late in the game, lined up in the slot, Mazyck got behind the defense for a huge play and finished the game with three catches for 77 yards.

 “When you have other players like (wide receiver Kyndon Fuselier) that defenses tend to focus on when they line up, you split Josh out, and that is another person that the defense has to make sure they know where he is,” Barrow said.
 “That is a very, very important weapon for us to be able to split him out at receiver.
 We want to get him the ball to get him going.”

 Mazyck said he borrows from different running backs to add to his arsenal.

 For his speed, he watches Eric Dickerson.
 For elusiveness, he puts on Barry Sanders highlights.
 For power, he watches Leonard Fournette and Saquon Barkley.

 Mazyck said the runner his game most resembles is that of fellow black-and-gold wearer Alvin Kamara of the New Orleans Saints.
-Kamara is known as one of the NFL’s most versatile backs and his ability to stay on his feet while absorbing contact.
+Kamara is known as one of the NFL’s most versatile backs with an ability to stay on his feet while absorbing contact.

 “His balance and everything — they were telling me my sophomore year that I was looking like Kamara,” Mazyck said.